 Lab DirectorRachel Miller-Slough, PhD

-Dr. Miller-Slough is an assistant professor of psychology at ETSU.
+Dr. Miller-Slough is an associate professor of psychology at ETSU.
 She is a clinical

 psychologist who specializes in children, adolescents, and families.
 She received